simolus3/asterisk.dart/README.md

 # Asterisk

-[Asterisk](https://www.asterisk.org/)is "an open-source framework for building communications applications".
+[Asterisk](https://www.asterisk.org/) is "an open-source framework for building communications applications".
 `package:asterisk` is a package for writing these communication applications in Dart!